Doctor of Nurse Anesthesia Practice (DNAP)

 Program Overview

 Develop advanced expertise in anesthesia care delivery while preparing to become a Certified Registered Nurse Anesthetist (CRNA) in the Doctor of Nurse Anesthesia Practice (DNAP) program at National University, the first academic institution in the world to pursue and achieve Planetree Recognition.
-The DNAP program is a 36-month hybrid program with a 15-month onsite didactic (phase 1) in Fresno, California, and a 21-month clinical residency (phase 2).
+The DNAP program is a 36-month hybrid program with a 15-month in-person didactic (phase 1) in Fresno, California, and a 21-month clinical residency (phase 2).

 In this entry-into-practice clinical doctoral program, you will master the art and science of anesthesia care delivery.
 Online and on-campus coursework focuses on health organizations and systems analysis, quality assessment and improvement, leadership, policy analysis, and the implementation of evidence-based practice initiatives.

-The DNAP program includes a front-loaded didactic model with on-site didactic and high-fidelity simulation courses.
+The DNAP program includes a front-loaded didactic model with in-person didactic and high-fidelity simulation courses.
 The second phase of the program includes clinical courses at an affiliate hospital where you will gain hands-on experience administering anesthesia to patients across the age spectrum and in all surgical specialties under the direct supervision of a CRNA or anesthesiologist mentor.

 Upon graduation, you will be prepared to sit for the National Certification Exam (NCE) to become a CRNA.